bval/nashdev-cars/README.md

 * [Auto Paint Renew](http://www.autocollisionnashville.com) - @signed8bit had these guys buff out a scratch, seemed quite good overall
 * [Paint & Body Perfectors](http://www.paintandbodyperfectors.com) - @signed8bit had the bumper of his GTI replaced here and the work was very good
 * [Whaley's Body Shop](https://whaleybodyshop.com/) - @seanspradlin Replaced fender and liner on Miata.
 Looks like the car was never touched.
-* [ColorKraft Auto Refinishers](https://www.colorkraftauto.com/) - sister shop of German Performance Options.
+* [ColorKraft Auto Refinishers](https://www.colorkraftauto.com/) - Sister shop of German Performance Options.
 Located in Columbia, TN but will do pickup/dropoff at GPO.

 ### Tires & Alignment